 - At least one peer must be without ties to the publisher or the author.

 A manuscript must be reviewed by at least one expert within the field who is without ties to the publisher or the author.
 The expert may be known or anonymous

 - The peer review must adhere to academic originality and quality.

 The assessment of academic originality must be included in the written assessment.

 The institutions must also follow this definition when reporting each publication.

-Each institution is responsible for making sure that the registration includes correct data for academic publications in valid publication channels.
-This includes the responsibility for establishing locally adapted guidelines and routines for the collection and quality control of data.
+The individual institution is responsible for making sure that what is reported comprises correct data for academic publications in valid channels of publication.
+This also comprises a responsibility for establishing locally adapted guidelines and routines for the gathering and quality control of data.